MichaelCurrin/daylio-csv-parser/README.md

 ## About Daylio CSV

 What is Daylio?
-Read in this [doc](/docs/what-is-daylio.md).
+Read on this [doc](https://michaelcurrin.github.io/daylio-csv-parser/what-is-daylio.html) page.

-This _dayliopy_ application parses a CSV exported from _Daylio_ (in premium mode) to create a more useful CSV.
+This _daylio-csv-parser_ application parses a CSV exported from _Daylio_ (in premium mode) to create a more useful CSV.

 In particular, the _activities_ column with multiple activities listed in a single cell is split out into multiple columns, with appropriate names and values as `0` or `1`.

-For interest, see related mood tracking projects by other developers [here](/docs/related-projects.md).

 ## Sample usage